Deep-Thakkar-1910/Dice-Game/README.md

 access the game through this link https://deep-thakkar-1910.github.io/Dice-Game/

-Right now the game worls fine only for laptop's, pc's or on desktop site.
+Right now the game works fine only for laptop's, pc's or on desktop site.

 Future Work :
 Make the website fully responsive